New Bilibid Prison

-During Japanese occupation of the Philippines during World War II, Bilibid was a prisoner of war and civilian internee camp where American soldiers and civilians were held by the Japanese.
-Twelve hundred internees and POWs were freed by the American army on February 4, 1945, during the Battle of Manila.
+Since July 2023, the DOJ has suspended admitting new inmates to the prison to address overcrowding and prison gang wars.
+As such, BuCor Chief Gregorio Catapang Jr. has expressed plans to close down the prison by 2028 and convert it into a commercial hub, with an estimated 7,500 minimum- and medium-security inmates scheduled to be transferred to regional prisons in their respective hometowns and high-risk offenders to a supermax prison soon to open in Sablayan, Occidental Mindoro.

 History

 The Old Bilibid Prison, then known as Carcel y Presidio Correccional (Spanish, "Correctional Jail and Military Prison") occupied a rectangular piece of land that was part of the Mayhaligue Estate in the heart of Manila.
 The old prison was established by the Spanish colonial government on June 25, 1865, via royal decree.
-It was divided into two sections: the Carcel, which could accommodate 600 inmates; and the Presidio, which could hold 527 prisoners.
+It was divided into two sections: the Carcel, which could accommodate 600 inmates, and the Presidio, which could hold 527 prisoners.

 Due to increasing crime, the Commonwealth government enacted Commonwealth Act No. 67 and a new prison was built in Muntinlupa on a 5310872 m2 land in an area considered at that time to be "remote".
 Muntinlupa, then a municipality in the province of Rizal, is several miles southeast of downtown Manila, near the shores of Laguna de Bay.

-Construction began on New Bilibid in 1936 with a budget of one million Philippine pesos.
+In 1936, construction began on New Bilibid, with a budget of one million Philippine pesos.
 In 1940, the prisoners, equipment and facilities were transferred from Old Bilibid to the new prison.
 The remnants of the old facility was used by the City of Manila as its detention center.
 In 1941, the new facility was officially named "New Bilibid Prison".